Agent Attention: On the Integration of Softmax and Linear Attention: Experiments

 \subsection{Large Receptive Field and High Resolution}

 \textbf{Large Receptive Field.} Modern vision Transformers often confine self-attention calculation to local windows to reduce computation complexity, such as Swin~\cite{swin}.
 In \cref{tab:ablation_window_size}, we gradually enlarge the window size of Agent-Swin-T, ranging from $7^2$ to $56^2$.
 Clearly, as the receptive field expands, the model's performance consistently improves.
 This indicates that while the window attention pattern is effective, it inevitably compromises the long-range modeling capability of self-attention and remains inferior to global attention.
-Due to the linear complexity of agent attention, we can benefit from a global receptive field while preserving identical computation complexity.
+As shown in \cref{fig:high_reso}a, unlike the quadratic complexity of Softmax attention, the linear complexity of agent attention enables us to benefit from a global receptive field while preserving identical computation complexity.

 \textbf{High Resolution.} Limited by the quadratic complexity of Softmax attention, current vision Transformer models usually scale up by increasing model depth and width.
 Building on insights from \cite{efficientnet}, we discover that enhancing resolution might be a more effective approach for scaling vision Transformers, particularly those employing agent attention with global receptive fields.
 As shown in \cref{tab:high_reso}, Agent-DeiT-B achieves a 0.2 accuracy gain compared to DeiT-B, whereas Agent-DeiT-S at $448^2$ resolution attains an accuracy of 83.1 with only a quarter of the parameters.
-We observed analogous trends when scaling the resolution of Agent-PVT-M and Agent-Swin-S. In \cref{fig:high_reso}, we progressively increase the resolution of Agent-Swin-S, Swin-S, and Swin-B. It is evident that in high-resolution scenarios, our model consistently delivers notably superior outcomes.
+We observed analogous trends when scaling the resolution of Agent-PVT-M and Agent-Swin-S (see Appendix). \cref{fig:high_reso}b shows the FLOPs comparison between Agent-DeiT and DeiT, with Agent-DeiT saving 75\% of FLOPs for $1024^2$ resolution images.
+In \cref{fig:high_reso}c, we progressively increase the resolution of Agent-Swin-S, Swin-S, and Swin-B. It is evident that in high-resolution scenarios, our model consistently delivers notably superior outcomes.